k2view-academy/K2View-Academy/articles/19_Broadway/06_export_actor.md

-# Actor and Inheritance
+# Actor Inheritance Mechanism

-In Broadway an Actor can be extended to create a new Actor type using the **Export Actor** functionality.
-By exporting an Actor, a new Actor inherits their logic and arguments and extends it with additional functionalities so that specific inherited business logic can be reused in different Broadway flows.
+In Broadway, an Actor can be extended to create a new Actor type using the **Export Actor** functionality.

+When an Actor is exported, a new Actor inherits its logic and arguments and also extends it with additional functionalities whereby specific business logic can be reused in different Broadway flows.
+For example, to format all dates using the same pattern, set a specific pattern in the **DateFormat** Actor and then export the Actor in order to reuse it in various Broadway flows.

 ### How Do I Export an Actor?

-For example, to format all dates using the same pattern, set a specific pattern in the **DateFormat** Actor and then export the Actor in order to reuse it in various Broadway flows.

-Do the following:

 1. Add an **Actor** to the flow and update its arguments and/or logic.
 For example, add a **DateFormat**  Actor and set its **format** input argument to **'E  dd-MM-yy HH:mm a'** and the time zone to **Israel**.
 Using these settings, the **string** output argument is displayed as **'Thu  06-08-20 15:30 PM'**.